What’s the biggest mistake you ever made?

 Krug, who I later learned, was also an accomplished musician, had served in France, where he played tuba in the Army band.
 When he returned to town, he operated a barbershop for 40 years, was a popular fiddler and an avid rockhound.
 It seemed everyone in town knew about him—except me.

-During the interview, Krug mentioned that he had enlisted with five other Moab men and started listing names, stopping after five.
+During the interview, Krug mentioned that he had enlisted with five other Moab men who had since passed away, and started listing names, stopping after five.
 I assumed he was listing the guys he went to war with.
 He wasn’t.

 Krug was also, I learned way later, like last week, the father of County Commissioner Jimmie Walker, with whom I disagreed about pretty much everything except we both loved Moab.
 I knew none of this at the time I was taking the picture; I was in too much of a rush.
 Old guy, Army uniform, WWI, other guys dead: Got it.